rocheston/rosecoin/README.md

 ![alt text](https://www.rocheston.com/rocheston-resources/rosecoin/files/large_520258.png)
 # Rosecoin
-Rosecoin is an open source, global payment network that is fully decentralized without any central authorities.
+Rosecoin is an open source, global payment network developed by Rocheston that is fully decentralized without any central authorities.
 It is a blockchain based рееr-tо-рееr сrурtосurrеnсу аnd open ѕоurсе software project released under MIT lісеnѕеѕ.
 The Rosecoin Network aims to process a block every 2.5 minutes, rather than Bitcoin's 10 minutes.
 This allows Rosecoin to confirm transactions much faster than Bitcoin.

 Rosecoin uses scrypt in its proof-of-work algorithm, a sequential memory-hard function requiring asymptotically more memory than an algorithm which is not memory-hard.